Take on the Choquequirao trek, an awe-inspiring hike to one of Peru’s hidden Inca gems.

 Full Itinerary

 We pick you up from your hotel early and depart Cusco.
-Our private vehicle will take you to the town of Cachora.
-En route, we visit the archaeological sites of Sayhuite and Tarahuasi.
+Our private vehicle will take us to the picturesque town of Cachora, where we will stop for breakfast, before continuing on the to Capuliyoc (2,890 m / 9,482 ).
+Here we meet the cooks and muleteers, who will accompany us on our trek.

-Day 3: Trek Santa Rosa to Choquequirao (B,L,D)
+Day 3: Trek Marampata to Choquequirao - Marampata, camp (B,L,D)

-Today we tour this marvellous archaeological compound, with its spectacular terraces, plazas, and ceremonial squares.
+We will have a guided tour of this marvellous archaeological compound, with its spectacular terraces, plazas, and ceremonial squares.
 There are great views over the Apurimac gorge and in the distance you can see the snow-capped peaks of Ampay, Panta and Quishuar.

 Condors can be seen in this area, and occasionally the spectacled bear has been seen by those working on clearing the ruins.